hariadivicky/nano/README.md

 ### Grouping Routes

-You could use grouping routes that have same prefix or using same middlewares
+You can make routes grouping which it have same prefix or using same middlewares

 ```go
 app := nano.New()